felipe-parra/felipe-parra/README.md

 - 🌱 I’m currently learning Flutter & Langchain
 - 🤔 I’m looking for help with Flutter
 - 💬 Ask me about anything tech related, I am happy to help
-- 📫 How to reach me: on @_felipeparra on Twitter
 - ⚡ Fun fact: I'm currently learning piano 🎹

 <br>